omeka/omeka-s-enduser/docs/accessibility.md

 ## Roadmap
 Based on the current Accessibilty Conformance Report, during 2026 the Omeka Team is working on the following elements:

--   Keyboard-navigable tooltips
+-   Keyboard-navigable alternatives to drag and drop interfaces
 -   Screen reader-friendly and keyboard-navigable tooltips
 -   Screen reader-friendly status announcements for interactions
 -   Improved focus order through admin interface
 -   Improved relationship roles and attributes across the admin interface

-Please review the [current list of issues](https://github.com/omeka/omeka-s/issues?q=is%3Aissue%20state%3Aopen%20label%3Aa11y) in the github repository for the core software.
+Please review the [current list of issues](https://github.com/omeka/omeka-s/issues?q=is%3Aissue%20state%3Aopen%20label%3Aa11y){target=_blank} in the GitHub repository for the core software.

 ## Features